In This Article

 Yes!
 It is essential for both covered entities and business associates handling PHI to undergo HIPAA training.

-To see how the Lepide Data Security Platform can help you meet HIPAA compliance audit requirements, schedule a demo with one of our engineers or start your free trial today.
+To see how the Lepide Data Security Platform can help you meet HIPAA compliance audit requirements, schedule a demo with one of our engineers.

 Natasha Murphy